-$(1) \ Included \ in \ prepaid \ expenses \ and \ other \ current \ assets \ on \ the \ Company's \ consolidated \ balance \ sheet.$

-- (2) Included in accrued payroll and related expenses on the Company's consolidated balance sheet. - (3) Included short-term portion in accrued liabilities and long-term portion in other long-term liabilities on the Company's consolidated balance sheet.
+- (1) Included in prepaid expenses and other current assets on the Company's balance sheet. - (2) Included in accrued payroll and related expenses on the Company's balance sheet. - (3) Included short-term portion in accrued liabilities and long-term portion in other long-term liabilities on the Company's balance sheet.
+As of June 30, 2022, the balance of contingent consideration was all short-term and included in accrued liabilities on the Company's balance sheet.

 Unrealized losses related to investments are due to interest rate fluctuations as opposed to credit quality.
 In addition, we do not intend to sell, and it is not more likely than not that, we would be required to sell, any of our investments before recovery of their cost basis.
-As a result, there is no other-than-temporary impairment for these investments as of June 30, 2021.
+As a result, there is no other-than-temporary impairment for these investments as of June 30, 2022.

-6. Income Taxes
+5. Income Taxes